 Personalize your messages

 By integrating your email marketing tool with a CRM system you can use information about your recipients for personalization.
 It is not only a matter of addressing users by names but more importantly adjusting content of a newsletter.
 Based on the visitor’s behavior on your website, you can send a suitable message at the right time.
 A great example can be a welcome message or newsletter with products recommendations or particular blog articles (depending on the categories viewed before).
 The more personalized is the communication between a brand and a customer, the stronger the relationship can be.
+Around 60% of retail, consumer gods and service, and ecommerce companies now use personalization to connect with customers based on their previous purchases

 Use newsletter for retargeting